skip to content

 • Sex offender registry checks

 The above tools are just some of the ways in which an employer can look into a prospective employee’s background before hiring the wrong person for the job.
 A skilled negligent hiring attorney should be familiar with these options and when they should be utilized.
-Many of these checks can be conducted online for nominal fees or even free. there are also numerous employment screening companies available that can not only do the screen for the employer but also educate the employer on the legal requirements and industry standards.
+Many of these checks can be conducted online for nominal fees or even free.
+There are also numerous employment screening companies available that can not only screen for the employer but also educate the employer on the legal requirements and industry standards.
 Thus, there really is no excuse for an employer who fails to make use of the various employee-checking options.

 What is Negligent Retention?